Nostradamos/plantjournal-api-sqlite3/README.md

 ## Log (unimplemented)

 If Required is filled with "\*\*", you can only set/get this attribute if the logFor attribute matches.
-So for example you can only get plantId if logFor is "plant" and you can only get mediumId if logFor is "medium.
+So for example you can only get plantId if logFor is "plant" and you can only get mediumId if logFor is "medium etc.

 | Attribute     | Type          | Required | Default           | Internal | Description                                                         |
 | ------------- | ------------- | -------- | ----------------- | -------- | -----------                                                         |